jjwithanr/obsidian_bible_study/docs/New Testament/2 Corinthians/2Cor1.md

 Purposes:
 1. To defend Paul's apostolic ministry and authority against false ministers
 2. To give further instruction concerning the collection for the Christians at Jerusalem
-3. To point out th need for consolation in the case of discipline mentioned in the first epistle
+3. To point out the need for consolation in the case of discipline mentioned in the first epistle
 4. To show that the New Covenant surpasses the Old Covenant in glory

 Messages: